Cellebyte/led_firmware/README.md

 ### snake

 This is an animation which runs a connected length of leds through the led strip.
-It stores the `steps` between each tick the `length` of the snake and the `color`.
+It stores the `steps` between each tick the `length` of the snake and the `colour`.

 ### breath

-This is an animation which pulses between different colors.
+This is an animation which pulses between different colours.
-It stores up to 6 `colors` and transitions between them.
+It stores up to 6 `colours` and transitions between them.

 ### off